glentregoning/mitmtest/README.md

-# MITMTest - Test your App's SSL/TLS security to ensure its not vulnerable to Man in the Middle Attacks. #
+# MITMTest - Verify you're App's not vulnerable to Man in the Middle Attacks #

 ## Installation ##